expr-lang/expr/docs/Getting-Started.md

 	code := `sprintf(greet, names[0])`

 	// Compile the code into a bytecode.
-This step can be done once
+This step can be done only once and
-	// and program may be reused.
-Specify an environment for type check. program, err := expr.Compile(code, expr.Env(env))
+	// the program may be reused.
+Specify an environment for the type check. program, err := expr.Compile(code, expr.Env(env))
 	if err != nil {
 		panic(err)